jennifer granger

 Wondering about How Much Does a DUI Cost in California?
 I see that worry often.
 You’re not alone.
 The total expense can run anywhere from $10,000 to $25,000 when you factor in court fines, tripled insurance rates, mandatory classes (and that’s assuming no property damage), license reinstatement fees, and all those unexpected costs nobody warns you about.

 What’s your specific situation?
-At The Law Office of Jennifer Granger, we help clients reduce their financial burden as much as possibile.
+At The Law Office of Jennifer Granger, we help clients reduce their financial burden as much as possible.
 Lemme be straight – the faster you act, the better your options.

 Let’s break it down.